federicoweber/fwd_website/source/notes/2013-02-10-EC2_nodejitsu_server_gestalt.md

 As my first attempt to self manage a server, setting up the EC2 instance was far from an easy task for me.
 It took me a couple of days of studying official documentation and tutorials to successfully setup the EC2 instance, deploy Gestalt via GIT and have the server run it as a demon.

 During this time, while Gestalt grown in capabilities and performance, I discovered myself to be a terrible SisAdmin.
-Therefor when I received the notification that my free tier[^1] was about to expire I quickly decided to migrate everything to a managed platform where my only concern would bee to work on the Gestalt.
+Therefor when I received the notification that my free tier was about to expire I quickly decided to migrate everything to a managed platform where my only concern would bee to work on the Gestalt.

 Looking for the perfect match for my needs I decided to give a try at [Nodejitsu's Platform as a Service](http://nodejitsu.com/paas.html) (Paas)—being attracted from their convenient fees, with the cheapest plan, for individuals, starting at $3 a month.
 Prepared for a long and painful migration I created an account studied their documentation, installed jitsu CLI via npm and in **less then 10 minutes** Gestalt was running smoothly from their servers.
 Once I've been sure that everything was stable I update the DNS records and shutted down  the EC2 instance.